microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementUserExperienceAnalyticDeviceTimelineEvent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceTimelineEvents>: The user experience analytics device events entity contains NRT device events details.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceTimelineEvent>: The user experience analytics device event entity contains NRT device event details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeviceId <String>]`: The id of the device where the event occurred.
-  - `[EventAdditionalInformation <String>]`: Placeholder value for future expansion.
   - `[EventDateTime <DateTime?>]`: The time the event occured.
   - `[EventDetails <String>]`: The details provided by the event, format depends on event type.
   - `[EventLevel <DeviceEventLevel?>]`: Indicates device event level.
 Possible values are: None, Verbose, Information, Warning, Error, Critical